-It’s with great pleasure that we can announce that the Met Office Data Centre has won the Construction News Project of the Year (£20m to £50m) award.
+In news we couldn’t have forecast, the Met Office Data Centre has won the Construction News Project of the Year (£20m to £50m) award!

-The project will not only deliver £2bn of economic benefit to the UK over the next five years, but will dramatically improve weather forecasting here and around the world by more accurately predicting rainfall.
+The project will deliver £2bn of economic benefit to the UK over the next five years, and will dramatically improve weather forecasting around the world by more accurately predicting rainfall.

 Complying with the latest suite of BS and PAS 1192 standards, the BIM programme involved a tailored project plan that was both suited to the client needs and efficient for the main contractor, Willmott Dixon.

 “The delivery of this unique building – despite significant changes in scope – makes it an exemplar project for the merits of BIM and digital design”